orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 #### Proofs
-- More generally about proofs: They're simply a mechanism by means to base your decision on what is vs isn't fruitful to pursue; They're a search and memory mechanism. -> They somehow tell you something about the space.; Both in how you arrived at your conclusion as the conclusion itself.
+- More generally about proofs: They're simply a mechanism by means to base your decision on what is vs isn't fruitful to pursue; They're a search and memory mechanism. -> Useful it the sense that it unlocks something you couldnt do before -> They somehow tell you something about the space.; Both in how you arrived at your conclusion as the conclusion itself.
 A proof already navigates the spaces by probing it in some way, and that tells you something.
 - What distinguishes a proof from a normal program type